The Law of the Limiting Factor

-In this lesson I’m going to share a forgotten natural law that food gardeners all over the world are using to grow bigger and better backyard crops.
+In this unit, I’m going to share a forgotten natural law that food gardeners all over the world are using to grow bigger and better backyard crops.

 When you apply the gist of this law to your food garden you’ll be able to harvest loads of crispy fresh vegetables… armfuls of aromatic herbs… and baskets of sweet fruits… all from your own backyard, patio or balcony.